anastasia-morf/EMSC4033-project/ProjectPlanner.md

 - whether the correct data has been loaded
 - whether specific variables exist within the LiPDs
 - whether the plots return the correct variables
+- whether a specific LiPD file has been correctly loaded
+- whether the correct maps return
+- whether the correct limits have been set for the temporal graph